kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 A:

-* In SimpleWallet, type `export_keys`, and save the view and spend key somewhere safe in case something goes wrong, if you haven't already.
+* In zedwallet, type `export_keys`, and save the view and spend key somewhere safe in case something goes wrong, if you haven't already.

-*  Then, close and reopen SimpleWallet and SimpleWallet.
+*  Then, close and reopen zedwallet and zedwallet.
-*  Type `reset` in SimpleWallet after reopening your wallet file.
+*  Type `reset` in zedwallet after reopening your wallet file.
 *  It should start resetting your wallet, but the progress might not be immediately obvious - wait a while, and it should start counting up the blocks and printing out your transactions as it gets to them.

 #### Q: How do I backup my wallet?

-  A: If SimpleWallet is open and synced, open it, and type `export_keys`.
+  A: If zedwallet is open and synced, open it, and type `export_keys`.
   Save the view and spend key somewhere safe, and you can use them to reimport your wallet if you lose it.

 #### Q: How do I send TRTL?

-  A: You can check [this out](guides/wallets/Using-Simplewallet#tx-trtl) for steps on how to send TRTL to someone.
+  A: You can check [this out](guides/wallets/Using-zedwallet#tx-trtl) for steps on how to send TRTL to someone.

 #### Q: How do I send money to exchanges / use payment ID?

-  A: You can check [this out](guides/wallets/Using-Simplewallet#tx-trtl-p-id) for steps on how to send TRTL with the payment ID.
+  A: You can check [this out](guides/wallets/Using-zedwallet#tx-trtl-p-id) for steps on how to send TRTL with the payment ID.

 #### Q: What is mixin?